Updated Spring 2025!

 Hike up Mt.
 Misen

 For energetic nature lovers, a hike up Mt.
 Misen is a must.
 There are several paths that lead to the top of the mountain, one located by Momijidani Park, another by Daishoin Temple, and the last further away on the island.
-(I recommend hikers take the path up by Daishoin Temple as it has a nicer elevation gain and views compared to the other trials.
+(I recommend hikers take the path up by Daishoin Temple as it has a nicer elevation gain and views compared to the other trails.

 Ropeway to Mt.
 Misen

-If you want to get to the top without hiking, you can take the ropeway up most of the way.
 The ropeway entrance is located near Momijidani Park.
-Oneway fares are around ¥1,100 for adults and ¥550 for children.
+One-way fares are ¥1,100 for adults and ¥550 for children.
 Read more information about taking the ropeway here.

 Explore Daishoin Temple

-Ring the massive bell and view the Henjokutsu Cave where hanging lanterns shine an eerie light on hundreds of small statues.
+Ring the massive bell and view the Henjokutsu Cave, where hanging lanterns shine an eerie light on hundreds of small statues.

 Daishoin Temple is a beautiful temple that is intertwined with the nature around it and has many small spaces to discover.